mitchellirvin/a07222020/README.md

 Please minimize change and do not include linter changes such as changing quotes.
 A one line change is ok and indeed preferred!

+.env has info and you can use 6@6.com 666666 for a login